ONLYOFFICE/docspace-api-sdk-csharp/docs/GroupApi.md

 <a id="addmembersto"></a>
 # **AddMembersTo**
-> GroupWrapper AddMembersTo (Guid id, MembersRequest? membersRequest = null)
+> GroupWrapper AddMembersTo (Guid id, MembersRequest membersRequest)

 Adds new group members to the group with the ID specified in the request.